 Determining whether or not something is natural requires that we can differentiate between traits that are the result of environmental factors and ones that are intrinsic to an organism's biology.
 In the broadest sense, traits include the physical and behavioral characteristics of an organism, but discussions about polyamory are typically centered on human behavior.

-Early versions of the debate argued that we're born with some degree of innate knowledge imparted by some unknown or supernatural means such as God, or conversely that innate knowledge doesn't exist and that we're born as a blank slate that is programmed by education and experience.
+Early versions of the nature versus nurture debate argued that we're born with some degree of innate knowledge imparted by some unknown or supernatural means such as God, or conversely that innate knowledge doesn't exist and that we're born as a blank slate that is programmed by education and experience.
 Consider what the 16th century John Locke had to say:

 Locke rejects the claim that there are speculative innate principles, practical innate moral principles, or that we have innate ideas of God, identity or impossibility.
 Locke rejects arguments from universal assent and attacks dispositional accounts of innate principles. - Stanford Encyclopedia of Philosophy

 Since the late 1800s psychology has gained increasing academic respect and is now considered part of the social sciences.
 Consequently, behavior is now framed in a psychological context, and the mechanisms by which our psychology is shaped remain part of the debate.

 With the discovery of genes, the idea that traits are intrinsic became linked to the study of genetics.
 Therefore God is no longer required to explain how innate knowledge and behavioral characteristics can be imparted.

 So in recent times, the nature versus nurture debate tends to be one of genetics versus psychology rather than theology versus philosophy.TOP

 Today there's little doubt that the majority of physical traits in living things are the result of an organism's genetic blueprint.
 There is also little doubt that physical traits heavily influence behavior.
 However the degree to which specific kinds of behavior is genetically blueprinted prior to birth or learned during life isn't always clear.